alleyinteractive/apple-news/readme.txt

 * Bugfix: Addressed an issue with sanitization that did not properly strip out script tags that contain CDATA with a greater than symbol.
 * Bugfix: Empty meta_component_order settings can now be saved properly on the theme edit screen.
 * Bugfix: No longer assumes that any embed that isn't YouTube is actually Vimeo.
 Performs a strict check for Vimeo embed signatures and drops the embed if it does not match known providers.
-* Bugfix: Re-adds erroneously removed apple_news_fonts_list hook.
+* Bugfix: Re-added erroneously removed apple_news_fonts_list hook.
-* Bugfix: Fixes an error where the list of sections was occasionally being encoded as an object instead of an array.
+* Bugfix: Fixed an error where the list of sections was occasionally being encoded as an object instead of an array.
-* Bugfix: Fixes the undefined message warning if an article was deleted from iCloud, thereby breaking the linkage between the plugin and the Apple News API, to explain why the link was broken.
+* Bugfix: Fixed the undefined message warning if an article was deleted from iCloud, thereby breaking the linkage between the plugin and the Apple News API, to explain why the link was broken.
-* Bugfix: Fixes undefined index and undefined variable notices in a few places.
+* Bugfix: Fixed undefined index and undefined variable notices in a few places.
-* Bugfix: Fixes an assignment bug in class-admin-apple-post-sync.php (thanks @lgladdy and @dhanendran).
+* Bugfix: Fixed an assignment bug in class-admin-apple-post-sync.php (thanks @lgladdy and @dhanendran).
-* Bugfix: Prevents empty text nodes from being added in a variety of ways, which was causing errors on publish in some cases, and unwanted extra space in articles in others.
+* Bugfix: Prevented empty text nodes from being added in a variety of ways, which was causing errors on publish in some cases, and unwanted extra space in articles in others.
-* Bugfix: Prevent Apple News API timeouts from causing the entire WordPress install to hang by only using long remote request timeouts when making a POST request to the Apple News API.
+* Bugfix: Prevented Apple News API timeouts from causing the entire WordPress install to hang by only using long remote request timeouts when making a POST request to the Apple News API.
 * Bugfix: Fixed improper handling of several different types of links, such as empty URLs, malformed URLs, root-relative URLs, and anchor links.
-* Bugfix: Properly decodes ampersands and other HTML-encoded entities when using Markdown format.
+* Bugfix: Properly decoded ampersands and other HTML-encoded entities when using Markdown format.
-* Bugfix: Removes style tags and their contents where they appear inline.
+* Bugfix: Removed style tags and their contents where they appear inline.

 = 1.3.0 =
 * Moved JSON customizations to themes so that JSON can be customized on a per-theme basis.